alma4rebi/swift-programming-language/book/GenericParametersAndArguments.md

 ### Generic Parameter Clause

 A *generic parameter clause* specifies the type parameters of a generic type or function, along with any associated constraints and requirements on those parameters.
-A generic parameter clause is enclosed in angle brackets (&lt;&gt;) and has one of the following forms:
+A generic parameter clause is enclosed in angle brackets (<>) and has one of the following forms:

 -   ```
     <generic parameter list>